 The discussion below does not discuss how to fill a tray with soil or a grow mat and place the seeds on the growing media.

-If you aren't quite sure how to do that, it's ok, you can check an article I wrote called Growing Microgreens for the First Time or download the Free Guide to see all of the steps prior to germination.
+If you aren’t quite sure how to do that, it’s ok; you can check an article I wrote called Growing Microgreens for the First Time or download the Free Guide to see all the steps before germination.

 Blackout Period